Anti-social behaviour

 • Anti-social behaviour (where no crime has been committed).

 The list will give victims a say in how the offender is dealt with out of court.
-An example includes fixing the damage, attending mediation, or undertaking unpaid work.
+An example includes fixing the damage, attending mediation, or doing unpaid work.

 Community Trigger